Haruki1707/EZ_Updater/README.md

-Updater.GitHub_User //To get or set the GitHub user Updater.GitHub_Repository //To get or set the GitHub repository Updater.GitHub_Asset //To get or set the GitHub asset to be downloaded Updater.Message //To get the a message to show on GUI or Console Updater.State //To get the current state of the Updater Updater.ProgressPercentage //To get current Percentage of Download progress or Install progress Updater.ReleaseName //To get the latest GitHub release name (or title) Updater.ReleaseBody //To get the latest GitHub release body text Updater.ReleaseVersion //To get the latest GitHub release version (without letter) Updater.ProgramFileName //To get the current program file name Updater.ProgramFileVersion //To get the current program file version Updater.GUI_Context //To set your GUI Synchronization context Updater.DownloadRetryCount //To get the count of retries when downloading (MAX: 4) Updater.CustomLogger //To set a method to be called by EZ_Updater for custom logging
+Updater.GitHub_User //To get or set the GitHub user Updater.GitHub_Repository //To get or set the GitHub repository Updater.GitHub_Asset //To get or set the GitHub asset to be downloaded Updater.Message //To get a message to show on GUI or Console Updater.State //To get the current state of the Updater Updater.ProgressPercentage //To get current percentage of Download progress or Install progress Updater.ReleaseName //To get the latest GitHub release name (or title) Updater.ReleaseBody //To get the latest GitHub release body text Updater.ReleaseVersion //To get the latest GitHub release version (without letters) Updater.ProgramFileName //To get the current program file name Updater.ProgramFileVersion //To get the current program file version Updater.GUI_Context //To set your GUI Synchronization context Updater.DownloadRetryCount //To get the count of retries when downloading (MAX: 4) Updater.CustomLogger //To set a method to be called by EZ_Updater for custom logging

-Updater.CheckUpdate() //To get if update is available (sync) Updater.CheckUpdate("user", "repo") //To get if update is available while stablishing user and repo (sync) Updater.CheckUpdateAsync() //To get if update is available (Async) Updater.CheckUpdateAsync("user", "repo") //To get if update is available while stablishing user and repo (Async) Updater.Update() //To update even if there is no Update available Updater.Update(method) //To update calling UpdaterChange Event Updater.Update(method, method, method, method, method, method) //To update calling DownloadProgress, DownloadCanceled, RetryDownload, UpdateProgress, UpdateFailed and UpdateFinished Events respectively (method can arg be null)
+Updater.CheckUpdate() //To get if an update is available (sync) Updater.CheckUpdate("user", "repo") //To get if an update is available while establishing user and repo (sync) Updater.CheckUpdateAsync() //To get if an update is available (Async) Updater.CheckUpdateAsync("user", "repo") //To get if an update is available while establishing user and repo (Async) Updater.Update() //To update, even though if there is no Update available Updater.Update(method) //To update calling UpdaterChange Event Updater.Update(method, method, method, method, method, method) //To update calling DownloadProgress, DownloadCanceled, RetryDownload, UpdateProgress, UpdateFailed and UpdateFinished Events respectively (method args can be null)
-Updater.TryToCleanEvents //Method that tries to clean all the events listed below
+Updater.TryToCleanEvents() //Method that tries to clean all the events listed below

-Updater.DownloadProgress //Event to be called when download make a progress Updater.DownloadCanceled //Event to be called when download is canceled Updater.RetryDownload //Event to be called when download is retried Updater.UpdateProgress //Event to be called when update make a progress Updater.UpdateFailed //Event to be called when update fails Updater.UpdateFinished //Event to be called when update finishes Updater.UpdaterChange //Event to be called when any of the above events is called
+Updater.DownloadProgress //Event to be called when download has progressed Updater.DownloadCanceled //Event to be called when download is canceled Updater.RetryDownload //Event to be called when download is retried Updater.UpdateProgress //Event to be called when update has progressed Updater.UpdateFailed //Event to be called when update fails Updater.UpdateFinished //Event to be called when update finishes Updater.UpdaterChange //Event to be called when any of the above events is called